fluxninja/aperture/docs/content/architecture/architecture.md

 detect deviations from the service-level objectives (SLOs) defined in the declarative policies.

-Aperture Controller uses etcd (distributed key/value store) to persist the declarative policies that define the control circuits and their components, as well as the current system state.
+Aperture Controller uses etcd (distributed key-value store) to persist the declarative policies that define the control circuits and their components, as well as the current system state.

-Users can optionally reuse their existing etcd or [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three) installations to minimize operational overhead and leverage their existing monitoring infrastructure.
+Users can optionally reuse their existing etcd or [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three) installations to minimize operational overhead and use their existing monitoring infrastructure.